 A bottom-line, net profit (loss) total can be added, named as desired.
 If one is not specifically created, Manager will automatically add one labeled Net profit when a profit exists.
 If the business has a loss for the reporting period, the default total will change to Net loss.

 Several tabs and some settings activate accounts necessary to their functionality when they are enabled (or as soon as the first entry is made using them).
-If you plan to use any of these tabs (or need the accounts they activate), enable them now following procedures in this Guide.
+If you plan to use any of these tabs (or need the accounts they activate), enable them now following procedures in another Guide.
 Automatic accounts are summarized in the table below:

 And the Profit and Loss Statement side looks like this: